-In essence Rule 4-5.5 states that any lawyer who is not licensed to practice law in Missouri may hold themselves out as licensed in Missouri or establish an office or other systematic and continuous presence in this jurisdiction (Missouri) for the practice of law.
+In essence Rule 4-5.5 states that any lawyer who is not licensed to practice law in Missouri may not hold themselves out as licensed in Missouri or establish an office or other systematic and continuous presence in this jurisdiction (Missouri) for the practice of law.

 Rule 4-5.5 then lays out the Rules of Professional conduct relating to the practice of an attorney admitted Pro Hac Vice in Missouri, stating the following, in relevant part:

 “A lawyer admitted and authorized to practice law in another United States jurisdiction and not disbarred or suspended from practice in any jurisdiction may provide legal services on a temporary basis in this jurisdiction that:

 (1) are undertaken in association with a lawyer who is admitted to practice in this jurisdiction and who actively participates in the matter;

 (2) are in or reasonably related to a pending or potential proceeding before a tribunal in this or another jurisdiction if the lawyer or a person the lawyer is assisting is authorized by law or order to appear in such proceeding or reasonably expects to be so authorized;